Lee Anne Gallaway-Mitchell

 Put your hands together as if in prayer.
 Feel your bones, your skin, maybe your pulse.
 Now imagine using those hands to stop a bullet fired at close range.
 Keep praying.
 Breathe.
 Slow your heart.
 Squeeze.

 About the Author: Lee Anne Gallaway-Mitchell grew up working on a family farm in Lockney, a small town between Lubbock and Amarillo, Texas.
-Her essays and poems can be found in Iron Horse Literary Review, 0-Dark-Thirty, territory.org, and Essay Daily among others.
+Her essays and poems can be found in Iron Horse Literary Review, 0-Dark-Thirty, terrain.org, and Essay Daily among others.
 She is an MFA candidate in creative writing at the University of Arizona.